 Summary

 The Excel NORM.DIST function returns values for the normal probability density function (PDF) and the normal cumulative distribution function (CDF).
-The PDF returns values of points on the curve.
+The PDF returns the values of points on the curve.
 The CDF returns the area under the curve to the left of a value.

 Purpose